Political divide arrives in N.C. over election lawsuit before U.S. Supreme Court

 U.S. Reps.
-Ted Budd, Virginia Foxx and Mark Walker, all of whom represent the Triad, are among seven Republicans from North Carolina and 126 overall so far to join an amicus brief in support of Republican Ken Paxton's lawsuit.
+Ted Budd, Virginia Foxx and Mark Walker, all of whom represent the Triad, were among seven Republicans from North Carolina and 126 overall who joined an amicus brief in support of Republican Ken Paxton's lawsuit.

-Legal and political analysts consider Paxton’s lawsuit as a very long-shot bid to overturn the presidential election voting results in swing states Georgia, Michigan, Pennsylvania and Wisconsin.
+Legal and political analysts considered Paxton’s lawsuit as a very long-shot bid to overturn the presidential election voting results in swing states Georgia, Michigan, Pennsylvania and Wisconsin.

-A decision on whether to dismiss or hear the lawsuit could be imminent.
-A group of 17 Republican state attorneys general earlier filed a similar amicus brief.
+Friday afternoon, the Supreme Court denied Paxton and Texas’ standing to sue the four states.
+The court leans conservative by a 6-3 margin.

+The court’s decision cited that “Texas has not demonstrated a judicially cognizable interest in the manner in which another state conducts its elections.
+All other pending motions are dismissed as moot.”

 Budd posted on his Facebook and Twitter pages Friday that "millions of Americans do not have faith in the November election.
 One of the best ways to air out the legitimate concerns over voter fraud, machine irregularities and mail-in ballots is at the Supreme Court."